 Every child is entitled to an education in India, but unfortunately, not every child is getting a good education.
 Indians want better for their children.
 One solution is quality private schools at a price families can afford.
 RDF schools offer a low student to teacher ratio so students get more focused instruction.
 Lessons encourage children to think creatively and problem solve, not just memorize.
 And each day includes extra-curricular activities like sports and cultural programs as well as a nourishing meal.

 Parents pay fees according to affordability, starting at 3000 rupees ($50 USD) a year for one child, rising to 9,000 rupees ($150 USD) a year.
 An average of ten per cent of students across all schools are completely exempt from fee-paying because of their dire economic circumstances.
 RDF ensures that no family is paying beyond their means.
-The number of children attending RDF schools has increased as more villagers enroll their sons and daughters.Today, RDF educates over 1500 children in the Indian state of Andhra Pradesh.
+The number of children attending RDF schools has increased as more villagers enroll their sons and daughters.Today, RDF educates over 1500 children in the Indian state of Telangana.